-Planning elopements & intimate weddings at Airbnbs is one of our absolute favorite things to do and we have been doing it for years now!
-These types of weddings used to be for our non-traditional couples and Airbnbs served as basecamps for their adventurous ceremonies or secluded and intimate places to gather with their closest friends and family!
-Smaller weddings have become more popular in the last few years (even more so with Coronavirus temporarily putting the kibosh on larger events) and Airbnbs are becoming more popular as “venues”.
+We’ve been planning elopements & intimate weddings at Airbnbs for years now!
+An Airbnb can make for an amazing intimate wedding “venue”!
+This type of wedding used to be for our non-traditional couples.
+The Airbnbs served as basecamps for their adventurous ceremonies or as secluded places to gather with their closest friends and family!
+However, smaller weddings have increased in popularity in the last few years (even more so with Coronavirus temporarily putting the kibosh on larger events) and Airbnbs are becoming more common as “venues”.
 If you’re wanting to host an elopement or intimate wedding at an Airbnb, keep reading!

 Start by picking your general location: